-Palazzo Cà Dario Venice is one of the most beautiful buildings overlooking the Grand Canal on which hangs since ancient times a chilling curse, the unwary owners are likely to end up on the streets or die of a violent death.
+Palazzo Cà Dario Venice is one of the most beautiful buildings overlooking the Grand Canal on which hangs since ancient times a chilling curse, the unwary owners are likely to end up on the streets or die of violent death.

-The building has a lot of colored marbles that decorate the facade in Renaissance style.
+The building has a lot of colored marbles that decorate the facade in the Renaissance style.
 After a static settling, the façade of the building is visibly tilted to the left which gives it a disturbing appearance.
 For its beauty was chosen by Claude Monet as the subject of his paintings, as well as it struck the interest of John Ruskin who described the decorations in his famous book “The Stones of Venice”.

 Misfortune at Cà Dario Venice

 The building was built in 1479 by Pietro Lombardo on behalf of the owner Giovanni Dario, secretary of the Senate of the Republic of Venice.
 His daughter, Marietta, married Vincenzo Barbaro and Palazzo remained in the hands of Barbaro’s family until the nineteenth century.
-Misfortune began soon; Giovanni Dario lost in little time his political influence; afterwards his suffered a terrible financial collapse.
+Misfortune began soon; Giovanni Dario lost in little time his political influence; afterward, he suffered a terrible financial collapse.
 Marietta died after falling into disgrace the family, rumors say that she had broken heart or maybe she committed suicide, and her father and her husband died just after.

 Ca’ Dario was sold by the Barbaro family in the early nineteenth century to a wealthy Armenian diamond dealer Arbit Abdoll, who, not losing sight of the curse, just after the ill-advised purchase went bankrupt and died in disgrace.

-Rawdon Brown, the British scientist, became owner of the building in 1832 ended up on the streets in 1842 and thereafter committed suicide, as well as his lover.
+Rawdon Brown, the British scientist, became the owner of the building in 1832 ended up on the streets in 1842 and thereafter committed suicide, as well as his lover.